COVID-19 Vaccine Packaging and Distribution System

 Some are expected to be approved before the end of 2020, whereas others are highly likely to be authorised throughout 2021.
 Monitoring vaccine storage and shipping temperatures is a global challenge that worsens with different handling temperatures due to the various vaccines.

 Types of Vaccines

 The vaccine comes in many forms, such as mRNA and DNA-based vaccines, protein subunit vaccines, live attenuated virus vaccines, and many more.
-Some are unique where storage and temperature requirements are different from previous vaccines.
+Some are unique, where storage and temperature requirements differ from previous vaccines.
 For example, some mRNA vaccines require deep frozen temperatures.
-Vaccines developed by Pfizer and BioNTech must be store at -70°C. When it is refrigerated at 2°C- 8°C, it lasts only ten days.
+Vaccines developed by Pfizer and BioNTech must be stored at -70°C. When it is refrigerated at two °C- to 8°C, it lasts only ten days.
 Pfizer has a $1.95 billion contract with the U.S. government to supply up to 100 million doses of its vaccine.

 Preparation of Vaccines

 The preparation of vaccines for administration is also time-temperature sensitive.
 Vaccines will be supplied in multi-dose vials.
 Before the vaccine is administered to a patient, they have to be thawed and prepared; this leaves a window of opportunity for temperature changes.
 Before a vial is thawed, it must be just that enough patients will arrive in a given time frame to be able to open the vial.